adrien2p/statistical-js/README.md

 To find the complete documentation, you can go to the [wiki !](https://github.com/adrien2p/statistical-js/wiki)

-## How to use
+### How to use

-statistical-js is really easy to use in many sense.

 ```javascript
 const statistical = require('statistical-js');
 ```

+### Performance

+To provide you the best performance, the library have a cache system to keep last result saved in case you execute the same caclulation later.

+> To have more information how configure settings to override default value, you can go to the [perfomance section !](https://github.com/adrien2p/statistical-js/wiki/Performance)

 #### Actualy support
-- Performance (specialy to return the execution time)

 - Sum
 - Median
 - Mode
-- Average
+- Mean
 - Variance
 - Quantile
 - Percentile